 When smoked or vaped, marijuana enters the bloodstream by way of the lungs.
-Since the lungs are easily used for moving substances to the blood stream, it can lead to a seriously rapid transmission of THC to the brain.
+Since the lungs are easily used for moving substances to the bloodstream, it can lead to seriously rapid transmission of THC to the brain.
 This means that smoking or vaping marijuana can lead to some quick, and even near-immediate, effects.
 Also, this is one of the most common ways that marijuana is used both onscreen and off.

 Smoking is not the only way to ingest it, however.
 There are many ways it can be made, such as

 Eating “edibles,” like brownies, gummies, cookies, or candy

-- Eating or smoking marijuana extracts, or potent THC resins (hash oil, honey, oil, wax, or shatter)
+Eating or smoking marijuana extracts, or potent THC resins (hash oil, honey, oil, wax, or shatter)

-- Orally ingesting cannabis capsules
+Orally ingesting cannabis capsules

-- Smoking the dried flower in pipes, bongs, blunts, or rolling papers.
+Smoking the dried flower in pipes, bongs, blunts, or rolling papers.

 Sublingual (under the tongue) THC tinctures, or adding it to food or drink

 When eaten, THC will make its way to the bloodstream through the stomach and intestinal lining.
 Think about films that show pot brownies and how the characters often are seen filling up on the brownies without ever knowing how much they are impacting them.
 Or, think of the story of someone accidentally having an edible without even knowing it at the time.

-In these instances, the effects of the THC are slower to come on but are just as strong if not stronger than other methods of consumption.The rate in which the effects of marijuana can be experienced when ingesting it orally, or eating it, can often be unpredictable.
+The rate at which the effects of marijuana can be experienced when ingesting it orally, or eating it, can often be unpredictable.
 This can make it easier to end up overusing which can lead to some nasty side effects.